($1,301) Cost of Moving From Pennsylvania to Colorado

 How much does it cost to move from Pennsylvania to Colorado?

-The table below lays out average cost ranges when moving from Pennsylvania to Colorado for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Pennsylvania to Colorado for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |